Stuck

 the creak of a hissy fan

-ignored the stuck room,
+ignored this stuck room,

-antsy and efficient
+antsy and yet efficient

-from the blur of its guillotines.
+in the blur of its guillotines

-could escape the oceanic wallpaper,
+couldn't escape the ocean of wallpaper,

-shades of blue-going-grey,
+shades of yellow-going-grey

-if a forehead hit the plaster,
+if a forehead hit a bloom,

 bashing the false depth, so hard,

-surely the blackout
+surely the indent

 would hear the shriek.